LikeWang10067/b07_Final_Project/README.md

 Back-end Contributions:

 Back-end, is handled by Caleb Zhang and Runyu Yue, we finished all the operations that communicate with Realtime Database.
+We commit our code to Master branch.

+Caleb Zhang Github username is: kz4ever
+Runyu Yue Github username is:

 In general, we split the whole back-end work into 50:50, half.
 Ie, we implemented all the methods in the do.java and make sure all the methods work as we expected.